aarushkunchala/tactile_sensing-/README.md

 - Enables natural tactile behaviors like texture recognition and gentle grasping
 - Integrates seamlessly with neuromorphic vision and other bio-inspired sensors

-The research you've shared shows this field rapidly advancing, with systems now achieving human-level tactile perception through neuromorphic electronic skin that could revolutionize how humanoid robots interact with their environment.